kazu8854/generative-ai-camera-demo/README.md

 ### Prerequisites

 - Set up CDK on your local machine and in your AWS account.
 For more information, see: https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html
 - Set up Bedrock model access in the region you use with your AWS account.
-In this demo, you need to have an access to Anthropic Claude 3 (Sonnet).
+In this demo, you need to have an access to Anthropic Claude 3.5 Sonnet.
 For more information, see: https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html

 ### Deployment